dlandon/zoneminder.machine.learning/README.md

 ### Shared Memory
 Set shared memory to half of your installed memory.

-**Note**: If you have opted to install face recognition, and/or have opted to download the yolo models, it takes time.
-Face recognition in particular can take several minutes (or more).
-Once the `docker run` command above completes, you may not be able to access ZoneMinder until all the downloads are done.
-To follow along the installation progress, do a `docker logs -f Zoneminder` to see the syslog for the container that was created above.

 ### Subsequent runs

 You can start/stop/restart the container anytime.
 You don't need to run the command above every time.
 If you have already created the container once (by the `docker run` command above), you can simply do a `docker stop Zoneminder` to stop it and a `docker start Zoneminder` to start it any time (or do a `docker restart Zoneminder`).

 #### Customization

-- Set `INSTALL_HOOK="1"` to install the hook processing packages and run setup.py to prepare the hook processing.
-The initial installation can take a long time.
-- Set `INSTALL_FACE="1"` to install face recognition packages.
-The initial installation can take a long time.
-- Set `INSTALL_TINY_YOLOV3="1"` to install the tiny yolo v3 hook processing files.
-- Set `INSTALL_YOLOV3="1"` to install the yolo v3 hook processing files.
-- Set `INSTALL_TINY_YOLOV4="1"` to install the tiny yolo v4 hook processing files.
-- Set `INSTALL_YOLOV4="1"` to install the yolo v4 hook processing files.
 - Set `MULTI_PORT_START` and `MULTI_PORT_END` to define a port range for ES multi-port operation.
 - The commands above use a host path of `/mnt/Zoneminder` to map the container config and cache directories.
 This is going to be persistent directory that will retain data across container/image stop/restart/deletes.
 ZM mysql/other config data/event files/etc are kept here.
 You can change this to any directory in your host path that you want to.